jtanderson2/fortinet-sdwan-cli/README.md

-> NOTE: While the configurations here can be used as the basis for a real deployment, they should not be considered 'production ready'.
+> NOTE: While the configurations provided in this article can be used as the basis for a real deployment, they should not be considered 'production ready'.
 For instance, there is no filtering on the BGP peers and the firewall policies are somewhat open ;)

 ### Diagrams